gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/README.md

 # Session 12: JavaScript Basics

-Welcome to the second session of the Javascript, you will learn the basic concepts of Javascript that qualify you to write a meaningfull code.
+Welcome to the second session of the Javascript, you will learn the basic concepts of Javascript that qualify you to write a meaningful code.

-**Note** : you will find many usefull resources for more explanation and, you have a time at the end of the sesstion to ask mentors.
+**Note** : you will find many useful resources for more explanation and, you have a time at the end of the session to ask mentors.

 ---